Assistant to the Program Director

 About the PACE Program

-PACE recruitment and intake activities will include collaborations with the R.I.
-Department of Labor and Training, community-based agencies, employers including industry partners and other state/local agencies.
+PACE recruitment and intake activities include collaborations with the R.I.
+Department of Labor and Training, community-based agencies, employers including industry partners and other Rhode Island state/local city/town agencies.

-The two career pathways offered through the CCRI PACE grant are health care or information technology.
-Participants will have strong support and guidance from the PACE staff including academic advising, tutors and bilingual interpreters.
-The tutors will work in conjunction with the classroom content instructors to facilitate acquisition of the career requisite reading, writing and mathematics skills.
+The two career pathways offered through the CCRI PACE grant are health care and information technology.
+PACE Participants receive strong support and guidance from the PACE staff including academic advising, tutors and bilingual interpreters.
+The tutors work in conjunction with the classroom content instructors to facilitate acquisition of the career requisite reading, writing and mathematics skills.

-CCRI will integrate promising practices from the PACE program to create an “earn and learn” model that will more effectively link education, training and the workplace while addressing participants’ identified barriers to program completion and success.
+The Community College of Rhode Island strives to integrate promising practices from the PACE program to create an overall "earn and learn" model that will more effectively link education, training, and the workplace while addressing participants' identified barriers to program completion and employment/academic success.

 This page developed and maintained by PACE.
 Send comments and suggestions to .